Best Cities to Live in Romania in 2025, Based on Safety, Infrastructure, Air Quality and More

 Oradea center view

-The best city in Romania to live in is Oradea.
-It’s one of the fastest growing cities in the country and one of my favorites for several years now.
+Oradea is the best city in Romania to live in.
+It’s one of the fastest-growing cities in the country and has been my favorite for several years now.

 2. Timisoara